arnaudt-bojan/arnaudt-bojan/contracts/USAGE_GUIDE.md

 A: Review impact, consider API versioning, update baselines, and document migration.

 **Q: How do I add more endpoints to the contracts?**
-A: Edit `scripts/generate-openapi-express.ts` or add NestJS controllers, then regenerate.
+A: Add NestJS REST controllers (for OpenAPI) or GraphQL resolvers (for GraphQL schema), then regenerate.

 ---